Student Ambassador: Allison Lawsky

 Hello prospective William James applicants!
 It is my pleasure to encourage your interest in the Clinical PsyD program here at WJC.

-My name is Allison Lawsky and I am currently a first year doctoral student in the Clinical PsyD program at William James College.
-My declared concentration is in the Children and Families of Adversity and Resilience (CFAR) program.
+My name is Allison Lawsky and I am a doctoral student in the Clinical PsyD program at William James College.
+My declared concentration is in the Children & Families of Adversity & Resilience (CFAR) program.
 I grew up in Queens, NY and got my Bachelors of Arts at Brandeis University with a major in Psychology and minor in education studies.
 As an undergraduate student at Brandeis I was involved in a number of on-campus activities.
-I worked as a teacher's assistant at the Lemberg Children's Center for three and half years, learning about early childhood development and providing empathetic and informed care to children 3 months to 6 years of age.
-In addition to working at Lemberg, I volunteered as a research assistant in the Child and Adolescent Research Development Lab.
+I worked as a teacher's assistant at the Lemberg Children

 After graduating from Brandeis I went back to NY to gain more experience in the field working with children with special needs.
 I spent a year working at a special education preschool at St. Mary's Hospital for Children, 2 years working closely with a family with a child who has Autism Spectrum disorder and being a teacher for toddlers at an educational day care center.